Advertisement

 Tucson vs. Phoenix

-Arizona's two largest cities have taken different paths:
+Arizona's two largest cities have ended up in opposite places:

 How to listen to Tucson area scanners